txn2/kubefwd/README_CN.md

   -n, --namespace strings   Specify a namespace.
 Specify multiple namespaces by duplicating this argument.
   -l, --selector string     Selector (label query) to filter on; supports '=', '==', and '!=' (e.g. -l key1=value1,key2=value2).
   -m, --mapping strings     Specify a port mapping.
 Specify multiple mapping by duplicating this argument.
+  --all-namespaces          Enable --all-namespaces or -A option like kubectl.
   -v, --verbose             Verbose output.
 ```